 Named a Best Database by School Library Journal and Best of Show at ISTE, Britannica® ImageQuest™ brings lessons, assignments, and projects to life with close to three million rights-cleared images from 59 leading collections … and growing!
 The Bridgeman Art Gallery, Dorling Kindersley Images, Getty Images, the National Portrait Gallery of London, the National Geographic Society, and other top names have joined with Britannica to provide the best and broadest collection of curriculum-relevant imagery which is rights-cleared for educational, non-commercial use.

-Discover the platform parismuseescollections.paris.fr and the artworks of the City of Paris' museums; a one-of-a-kind collection of over 180,000 artwork presentation pages, bibliographical resources and archives, ranging from Archeology to Contemporary Art.
+Discover the artworks of the Paris Musées collections, a one-of-a-kind collection of over 180,000 artworks, presentation pages, bibliographical resources and archives, ranging from Archeology to Contemporary Art.

 Kanopy is a video streaming service for quality, thoughtful entertainment.
 Find movies and documentaries that your lecturer has assigned, films that broaden your horizons and spark conversations, classic films that prove timeless and foreign films that show you how other people live, think and view the world we all live in.